Sellingantiques.co.uk Logo

 This accomplished work, from Kilcooley Abbey, Ireland, portrays a gentleman traditionally known as the English military commander and politician, Edward Cecil 1st Viscount Wimbledon (1572-1738).
 Depicted standing on a portico beside a large plinth and column he is shown wearing a suit of armour and holding a symbol of power and office, a baton.
 Cecil served with the English forces several times, most notably during the War of the Jülich succession, when he commanded the British and Irish contingent of 4000 men.
 The battle scene in the distance most likely represents The Siege of Jülich of 1610.
 This was the first ever army flagged as British under the Union Flag.

-Antique #SA1052309, shown on this page, originates from the 17th century.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA1052309 shown on this page was made in the 17th Century.
+For historical context, the timeline below highlights the period when it was created:

 ←C17th